Issues Mobilization Grants

 The Issues Mobilization Grant, which is part of NAR’s Campaign Services, provides financial assistance to state and local REALTOR® associations to organize and manage effective state and local issue advocacy campaigns to promote positions on public policies (government laws, regulations, courses of action and funding priorities) that affect REALTOR® interests.
 Methods of promoting a position include legislation, ordinances, referenda, and constitutional amendments.

-Issues Mobilization Grants may not be applied for, nor may any portion of a grant awarded be used for, any activities related directly or indirectly to candidate elections*, electoral mechanics, or public employees.
+Issues Mobilization Grants may not be applied for, nor may any portion of a grant awarded be used for, any activities related directly or indirectly to candidate elections*, electoral mechanics, public employees or legal action.

-Before you submit an application for an Issues Mobilization Grant, you may want to discuss your campaign with NAR’s Campaign Services staff.
-They can discuss a campaign strategy and suggest tools to use including polling, direct mail, phone calls, grassroots mobilization, advertising (online, print, radio & TV), websites/social media, voter files, etc. Many of these services are provided by NAR via our consultants at a discounted price.
+Before submitting an application for an Issues Mobilization Grant, associations are encouraged to discuss issue campaigns with NAR’s Campaign Services staff.
+Staff can assist you in developing a campaign strategy and suggest tools to use including polling, direct mail, phone calls, grassroots mobilization, advertising (online, print, radio & TV), websites/social media, voter files, etc. Many of these services are provided by NAR via our consultants at a discounted price.

 * NAR’s Independent Expenditure Program provides each state with funds that they can use to support candidates for political office who support REALTORS® and the real estate industry.